jrpool/xhrapp-panlex-api/README.md

 # xhrapp
-Basic web app illustrating use of XMLHTTPRequest
+Basic web app illustrating use of XMLHTTPRequest to get information from the PanLex API

 Project Members: